 The DOE Office of Science (SC) is the lead Federal agency supporting fundamental scientific research for energy and the nation's largest supporter of basic research in the physical sciences.
 The SC portfolio has two principal thrusts: direct support of scientific research and direct support of the development, construction, and operation of unique, open-access scientific user facilities.
 These activities have wide-reaching impact.
-SC supports research in all 50 States and the District of Columbia, at DOE laboratories, and at more than 300 universities and institutions of higher learning nationwide.
-The SC user facilities provide the Nation's researchers with state-of-the-art capabilities that are unmatched anywhere in the world.
+SC supports research in all 50 States and the District of Columbia, at DOE laboratories, and more than 300 universities and institutions of higher learning nationwide.
+The SC user facilities provide the Nation's researchers with state-of-the-art capabilities that are unmatched worldwide.

-Within SC, the mission of the Advanced Scientific Computing Research (ASCR) program is to discover, to develop, and to deploy computational and networking capabilities to analyze, to model, to simulate, and to predict complex phenomena important to the DOE.
-A particular challenge of this program is fulfilling the science potential of emerging computing systems and other novel computing architectures, which will require numerous significant modifications to today's tools and techniques to deliver on the promise of science in the exascale era.
+Within SC, the mission of the Advanced Scientific Computing Research (ASCR) program is to discover, develop, and deploy computational and networking capabilities to analyze, model, simulate, and predict complex phenomena important to the DOE.
+A particular challenge of this program is fulfilling the science potential of emerging computing systems and other novel computing architectures, which will require numerous modifications to today's tools and techniques to deliver on the promise of science in the exascale era.